 However, I have always wanted to bring that attitude back home.
 Since 2011.
 Walking for 25 kms a day in a beautiful country is one thing, but once I return home I drift back to the usual habits of resolutions and promises.
 As you know, I walked the Camino Finisterre at the start of September.
 It is an extension of the Camino Frances from Santiago to the coast and weighs in a 90 kms.
 I found this incredibly tough in stages, no matter how beautiful it is.
 I managed to make it to coast but I do wonder would it have been more enjoyable if I had been more Camino fit / ready.
 Possibly?

 At present, I walk, give or take a few kms, 10 kms per week.
 It is recommended that if you are going to walk a Camino in the future, that you prepare.
 That’s not just with kit.
 You should be able to walk close to what you are aiming to walk on a daily basis on the Camino.
 Not straight away of course!
 But build the distance so you can manage it in Spain.
 It is also recommended that you carry your kit to get used to the weight.

 So where does this leave me?

-Well first off, I have joined a hiking group called The Challenge Hikers, a group who organise hikes in Ireland for all levels.
-This will be a great chance to meet people who have a love of the outdoors like myself.
+Well first off, I have joined a hiking group called The Challenge Hikers, a group that organise hikes in Ireland for all levels.
+This will be a great chance to meet people who have a love of the outdoors like me.
 And maybe a few of them have walked the Camino!
-The more kms I walk at home, the easier it will be while in Spain!
+The more km I walk at home, the easier it will be while in Spain!